Tsinghua University: General ranking

 Tsinghua University ranked No. 1 in China, the whole of Asia-Oceania region and emerging countries according to the Times Higher Education, with its industry income, research, and teaching performance indicator placed at 1st, 4th and 9th respectively in the world.
 Internationally, Tsinghua was regarded as the most reputable Chinese university by the Times Higher Education World Reputation Rankings where, it has ranked 8th globally and 1st in the Asia-Pacific.

 Tsinghua University ranked 10 among Global Innovative Universities according to the World's Universities with Real Impact (WURI) 2020 ranking released by United Nations Institute for Training and Research (UNITAR).

 Since 2013, Tsinghua also topped the newly created regional QS BRICS University Rankings.
 Tsinghua graduates are highly desired worldwide; in the QS Graduate Employability Rankings 2017, Tsinghua was ranked 3rd in the world and 1st in the whole of Afro-Eurasia & Oceania region.
 In 2020, Tsinghua was ranked 15th in the world by QS World University Rankings, and ranked 6th globally and 1st in Asia in the QS Graduate Employability Rankings.

-As of 2025, the Academic Ranking of World Universities, also known as the "Shanghai Ranking", placed Tsinghua University 18th in the world and 1st in Asia & Oceania region.
-The U.S. News & World Report ranked Tsinghua at 1st in the Asia-Pacific and =11th globally in its 2025-2026 Best Global Universities Rankings.
+As of 2026, the U.S. News & World Report ranked Tsinghua at 1st in the Asia-Pacific and 6th globally in its 2026-2027 Best Global Universities Rankings.
+The Academic Ranking of World Universities, also known as the "Shanghai Ranking", placed Tsinghua University 18th in the world and 1st in Asia & Oceania region.

 Tsinghua was the best-ranked university in the Asia-Pacific and the 12th worldwide in 2025/2026 in terms of aggregate performance by the four widely observed university rankings (THE+ARWU+QS+US News), as reported by the BlueSky Ranking of University Rankings.